sixcious/url-incrementer/_docs/HELP.md

 The toolkit works with both Shuffle Mode on and Multi-Incrementing (it will do a simultaneous multi-increment on the parts selected).

 ## Multi Incrementing
-Multi supports a ton of features.
-It lets you increment up to 3 parts of the URL individually, simultaneously, or in ranges.
+Multi lets you increment up to 3 parts of the URL individually, simultaneously, or in ranges.
+You can even increment the same selection in multiple ways (for example, different intervals)!
-Select the part as normal and optionally adjust the interval or base, then click the group of +++ icons near Selection.
+Select the part as normal and optionally adjust the interval or base, then click the Multi `+++` button near Selection.
 Repeat for each additional part, then click Accept.
-You'll see a new set of color-coded Increment Decrement buttons allowing you to increment just that part.
+You'll then see a new set of color-coded Increment Decrement buttons allowing you to increment for just that part.

-The regular colored buttons will do a simultaneous increment for all the parts at once.
+Note: You can always reset the multi parts by just clicking on the `+++` button after three parts have been selected.

 Here are some of the neat things you can do with Multi:

+### Multi Selections
-1. Multi Selections - This is the most common use case.
-Select different parts in the URL to increment.
-You will have a set of + - buttons for each selection.
+This is the most common use for multi.
+Select the different parts in the URL to increment and you will have a set of + - buttons for each selection.

+### Multi Intervals
-2. Multi Intervals - Select the same number multiple times, but change the interval each time.
+Select the **same** number multiple times, but change the interval each time before clicking the Multi `+++` button.
 This will let you have multiple buttons that can increment/decrement the selection by different amounts (e.g. a +1 Button, a +10 Button, and a +100 button)!

+### Multi-Simultaneous Incrementing
-3. Multi-Simultaneous Incrementing - If you use Multi with AUTO or the Toolkit, by default all the parts will be incremented simultaneously!
+If you use Multi with AUTO or the Toolkit, by default all the parts will be incremented simultaneously!

+### Multi-Range Incrementing
-4. Multi-Range Incrementing - The most complicated multi function allows you to edit the URL and enter ranges for each selection.
+The most complicated multi function allows you to edit the URL and enter ranges for each selection.
 This performs a "compounded" increment for each part.
 This also works with AUTO and the Toolkit.

+A Multi-Range Increment Example:
+Say you want to increment the three 1s in the following URLs in different ranges (2, 3, 4 from left to right).
+`https://www.google.com/1/1/1` would be edited to: `https://www.google.com/{1-2}/{1-3}/{1-4}`

+This performs a compounded increment, such that it starts from 1/1/1 and ends at 2/3/4, performing 2 * 3 * 4 = 24 total increments:

+    1/1/1 1/1/2 1/1/3 1/1/4

+    1/2/1 1/2/2 1/2/3 1/2/4

+    1/3/1 1/3/2 1/3/3 1/3/4

+    2/1/1 2/1/2 2/1/3 2/1/4

+    2/2/1 2/2/2 2/2/3 2/2/4

+    2/3/1 2/3/2 2/3/3 2/3/4

 You can use Multi Incrementing with AUTO and the Toolkit to generate links or open tabs.
-In these modes, it will do a simultaneous multi-increment or a multi-range increment.
+In these modes, it will either do a multi-simultaneous increment or a multi-range increment (if you edited the URL to have ranges).

 ## Date Incrementing
 Increment dates and times in URLs by changing the `Base` to `Date Time` and providing a date format that is based on the selection!